nrwl/nx/docs/node/guides/configuration.md

 In the example above:

-- Changing `workspace.json` will affect every project.
+- Changing `workspace.json` affects every project.
-- Changing the `dependencies` property in `package.json` will affect every project.
+- Changing the `dependencies` property in `package.json` affects every project.
-- Changing the `devDependencies` property in `package.json` will only affect `mylib`.
+- Changing the `devDependencies` property in `package.json` only affects `mylib`.
-- Changing any of the custom check `scripts` in `package.json` will affect every project.
+- Changing any of the custom check `scripts` in `package.json` affects every project.
-- Changing `globalFile` will only affect `myapp`.
+- Changing `globalFile` only affects `myapp`.
-- Changing any CSS file inside the `styles` directory will only affect `myapp`.
+- Changing any CSS file inside the `styles` directory only affects `myapp`.

 You can also add dependencies between projects.
 For instance, the example below defines a dependency from `myapp-e2e` to `myapp`, such that every time `myapp` is affected, `myapp-e2e` is affected as well.